-The Group manages a financial portfolio valued at USD 103m (net of leverage) as at 31 December 2012, which is invested mainly in fixed income securities and special situation equity opportunities.
+The Group manages a financial portfolio valued at USD 98m (net of leverage) as at 31 December 2013, which is invested mainly in fixed income securities and special situation equity opportunities.
+During the period, management reduced exposure to subordinated and perpetual debt issued by European banks at profitable levels.